 Consider just a few recent examples:

-- In Indonesia last year, a man was sentenced to thirty months in prison merely for posting on Facebook that he is an atheist.
+- In Indonesia, a man has been sentenced to thirty months in prison merely for posting on Facebook that he is an atheist.

 - In Pakistan, a Christian mother of five has been sentenced to death for allegedly making derogatory comments about Muhammad.